TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Typo3Request.rst

     // Get all available attributes
     $allAttributes = $request->getAttributes();

-    // Get only a specific attribute, here about the site in frontend
+    // Get only a specific attribute, here the site entity in frontend context
     $site = $request->getAttribute('site');

 The request object is also available as a global variable in